eaustic/data-science-resources/README.md

 # Data Science Resources

-### These resources are intended for data scientists in training.
+### These resources are intended for data scientists in-training.

 ---